NLCR/CZIDLO/README.md

 - hidden registrars/archivers in web interface
 - content of tabs "info" and "rules" can be edited through web interface
 - application "web" can now also be deployed in read-only mode
-- login page configurable, which is usefull for more complicated system deployments
+- login page configurable, which is useful for more complicated system deployments
 - digital instances editable through web interface
 - more parameters for process Export URN:NBN - so far we could restrict records produced only by registrar
 - CZIDLO version in web interface header